 The closed block of annuities was issued in conjunction with the termination of occupational pension programs in the U.K. Insofar as annuitization at retirement is required; they are treated as "limited-payment contacts".
-The liability for future policy benefits is computed using mortality tables and assumptions for mortality improvement published by the Faculty of Actuaries in the U.K. Present values are calculated at an interest rate of 1.92% and 3.22% as of December 31, 2021 and 2020, respectively.
+The liability for future policy benefits is computed using mortality tables and assumptions for mortality improvement published by the Faculty of Actuaries in the U.K. Present values are calculated at an interest rate of 1.92% and 1.92% as of December 31, 2022 and 2021, respectively.

 The liability for future life policy benefits is computed using mortality tables and assumptions for mortality improvement as determined by our appointed actuary.
-Present values are calculated using an interest rate of 2.58% and 0.24% as of December 31, 2021 and 2020, respectively.
+Present values are calculated using an interest rate of 5.15% and 2.58% as of December 31, 2022 and 2021, respectively.

-In 2018, we entered into a reinsurance arrangement with an affiliated company to assume death in service pension liability which is an annuity payable to a designated beneficiary.
+We have entered into a reinsurance arrangement with an affiliated company to assume death in service pension liability which is an annuity payable to a designated beneficiary.
 The annuity period is usually lifetime for a spouse and until ages 21-23 for a minor dependent.

-In 2019, we entered into a reinsurance arrangement with an affiliate to assume underwritten whole of life product for all business written on or prior to June 30, 2019 on a 100% coinsurance basis.
-In 2020, this was extended to include business written until March 31, 2020 and from April 1, 2020 onwards.
+We have entered into a reinsurance arrangement with an affiliate to assume underwritten whole of life product for all business written on a 100% coinsurance basis.